 • Technical Tests

-• Site Selection: The location must offer easy access to key raw materials such as pizza dough ingredients, cheese, tomato sauce, meat toppings, and vegetable toppings.
+• Site Selection: The location must offer easy access to key raw materials such as flour, cheese, tomato sauce, meat/vegetable toppings, freezing equipment, packaging.
 Proximity to target markets will help minimize distribution costs.
 The site must have robust infrastructure, including reliable transportation, utilities, and waste management systems.
 Compliance with local zoning laws and environmental regulations must also be ensured.

 • Plant Layout Optimization: The layout should be optimized to enhance workflow efficiency, safety, and minimize material handling.
 Separate areas for raw material storage, production, quality control, and finished goods storage must be designated.
 Space for future expansion should be incorporated to accommodate business growth.

 • Equipment Selection: High-quality, corrosion-resistant machinery tailored for frozen pizza production must be selected.
-Essential equipment includes dough mixers and presses, sauce applicators, topping depositors, spiral freezers, and automated packaging lines.
+Essential equipment includes industrial dough mixers, sheeters and presses, automated sauce and topping applicators, spiral or tunnel freezers, blast chilling units, metal detectors, and high-speed packaging lines.
 All machinery must comply with industry standards for safety, efficiency, and reliability.

-• Raw Material Sourcing: Reliable suppliers must be secured for raw materials like pizza dough ingredients, cheese, tomato sauce, meat toppings, and vegetable toppings to ensure consistent production quality.
+• Raw Material Sourcing: Reliable suppliers must be secured for raw materials like flour, cheese, tomato sauce, meat/vegetable toppings, freezing equipment, packaging to ensure consistent production quality.
 Minimizing transportation costs by selecting nearby suppliers is essential.
 Sustainability and supply chain risks must be assessed, and long-term contracts should be negotiated to stabilize pricing and ensure a steady supply.

 • Safety and Environmental Compliance: Safety protocols must be implemented throughout the manufacturing process of frozen pizza.
 Advanced monitoring systems should be installed to detect leaks or deviations in the process.
 Effluent treatment systems are necessary to minimize environmental impact and ensure compliance with emission standards.